CodoPixel/JSContentEditableCreator/README.md

 | indent              | ''      | Indent the line                       |
 | foreColor           | _color_ | Change the color of the selected word |

-## How do you select a language via CSS ?
+## How do we select a language via CSS ?

 Thanks to `data-language`, you can select specific languages via CSS: